The blacks and yellow/oranges are glorious in this campaign, but fire is a worrisome symbol. Therefore not sure.

 Tokyo Photographer ‘Levitates’

 Natsumi Hayashi makes flying look easy.
-But the self-portraits that seem to show the Toyko photographer levitating above the ground are actually the result of a lot of hard work.
+But these defying gravity self-portraits that seem to show the Toyko photographer levitating above the ground are actually the result of a lot of hard work.

 “Sometimes I need to jump more than 300 times to get the perfect shot,” Hayashi told MSNBC.com on June 8.
 [Photo of Hayashi levitating]